microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

     ![](../img/vm_extension_customscript/08.png)

-* For the Windows VM we deployed some applications in this case: Microsoft Edge, 7zip and Visual Studio Code.
+* For the Windows VM you deployed some applications in this case: Microsoft Edge, 7zip and Visual Studio Code.
 RDP to your VM and make sure the applications are installed.

     ![](../img/vm_extension_customscript/09.png)